CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="InstanceAPI..rebuildInstance"></a>

 ### InstanceAPI~rebuildInstance(id) ⇒ <code>Promise</code>
-rebuilds an instance in civo
+rebuilds an instance in civo [PUT]

 **Kind**: inner method of [<code>InstanceAPI</code>](#InstanceAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error